Local Insight & Information For Your Ascent:

-Located at the base of Mt.
-Elbert, Twin Lakes has easy access to all three trailheads.
-The most popular trail is the South Elbert Trail, about 3 miles north east of Twin Lakes village.
-The other two trails are the Black Cloud Trail, 4 miles west of Twin Lakes, just east of the Mount Elbert Lodge and the North Elbert Trail, about sixteen miles from Twin Lakes.
-Which ever trail you take, it is recommended that you get an early start to avoid afternoon lightning storms.
+The other two are the Black Cloud Trail, 4 miles west of Twin Lakes, and the North Elbert Trail, about sixteen miles from the Village.
+Whichever route you take, it’s recommended that you get an early start to be back below treeline before afternoon lightning storms threaten your safety.

 South Mt.
 Elbert Trailhead: